Explicit 34: Star Wars Holiday Special

 16:12

-and that's a abuse to George Lucas, it seems.
+And that's up yours to George Lucas, it seems.

 16:14